simonw/datasette-app/README.md

     npm install
     npm start

-To run the plugin tests:
+To run the tests for the `datasette-app-support` plugin:

     pip install 'datasette-app-support/.[test]'
     pytest